Configuring Role-Based Access for Public Records Portals

 return {

-"public": {"read": ["unclassified", "redacted_public"]},
+"public": {"read": {"unclassified", "redacted_public"}},

-"redaction_specialist": {"read": ["all"], "write": ["redaction_drafts"]},
+"redaction_specialist": {"read": {"all"}},

-"deny_overrides": {"juvenile_records", "active_investigation", "sealed_court_orders"}
+"deny_overrides": {"juvenile_records", "active_investigation", "sealed_court_orders"},

 }

-async def resolve_access_context(request: Request) -> PolicyContext:
+def resolve_access_context(request: Request) -> PolicyContext:

 auth_header = request.headers.get("Authorization", "")